 I am a veterinary epidemiologist with interests in the dynamics, impacts and control of livestock diseases, particularly vector-borne diseases and zoonoses.
-I qualified as a vet from University of Liverpool in 2004 and after a stint in general practice moved to University of Edinburgh for a PhD at the Centre for Tropical Veterinary Medicine.
-My PhD focused on the epidemiology and ecology of vector-borne zoonoses in Tanzania.
-As a post doc at University of Glasgow I was involved with designing, implementing and coordinating field pro
+I qualified as a vet from University of Liverpool in 2004 and after a stint in general practice moved to University of Edinburgh for a PhD on the epidemiology and ecology of vector-borne zoonoses in Tanzania.

 I am a diplomate of the European College of Veterinary Public Health.
 I also continue to be involved in other projects on vector-borne zoonoses, both in Scotland (Lyme disease) and in Tanzania (trypanosomiasis).